 Nowadays a lot of ballyhoo is around the two most effective models organizing development process: Waterfall vs. Agile.
+What is the difference between Agile and Waterfall?
 Which is better or more suitable for implementation?
 Truly, a tough decision.
 But here lies the principle of successful project management implementation.
 And this principle is to choose the right project management style.
-Today we will try to figure out what methodology is crucial for your business.
+Today we will try to figure out what methodology Agile or Waterfall is crucial for your business.
 We are here to take a deeper look and grasp the main difference.

 Let the fight begin!

 The concept of Waterfall is to create a systematic schedule of tasks according to the estimated time, then distribute these tasks and implement.